nlouis1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 There are 10 types of people in the world
 Create a script that prints all possible combinations of two letters, except oo.
 Write a script that converts a number from base 10 to base 16.
+Write a script that encodes and decodes text using the rot13 encryption